dumparun/angular2boilerplate/README.md

 --- If you have reached here, sorry to disappoint you.
-This is work in progress--
+This is work in progress
+	Please keep checking --

 # angular2boilerplate
 This is a boiler plate code for providing a jump start for projects using angular 2.0 JS.